-Interstate 895 constitutes a nearly 15 mile route parallel to Interstate 95 through the city of Baltimore.
-Known as the Baltimore Harbor Tunnel Thruway, the Interstate is a toll road with the exception of the stretch between Exit 12 (Lombard Street) and the north end at Interstate 95.
-I-895 provides a viable alternative to the often congested Fort McHenry Tunnel of Interstate 95, with the exception that the Harbor Tunnel is prohibited to trucks because of a 13 foot 16 inch height restriction at the Patapsco River under crossing.
+Interstate 895 constitutes a nearly 15 mile route parallel to I-95 through the city of Baltimore.
+Known as the Baltimore Harbor Tunnel Thruway, the I-895 is a toll road with the exception of the stretch between Exit 12 (Lombard Street) and the north end at I-95.
+I-895 provides a viable alternative to the often congested Fort McHenry Tunnel along I-95, with the exception that the Baltimore Harbor Tunnel is prohibited to trucks because of a 13 foot 16 inch height restriction at the Patapsco River crossing.

 Construction previously scheduled from 2016 to 2021 replaces the structurally deficient Canton Viaduct of I-895 north of the Harbor Tunnel.
-Costing $189 million, the three year project kicked off in November 2018.5 The 60-year old structure will be razed and replaced with a new 3,300 foot roadway meeting modern safety standards.
-Additional work in the four-stage project replaces the Holabird Avenue off-ramp and involves repairs to the tunnel roadway approaches and retaining walls.
-I-895 will stay open during work, but with reduced capacity and 11 foot wide lanes.1
+Costing $189 million, the three year project kicked off in November 2018.5 The 60 year old structure was razed and replaced with a new 3,300 foot roadway meeting modern safety standards.
+Additional work in the four-stage project replaced the Holabird Avenue off-ramp and repaired the tunnel roadway approaches and retaining walls.
+I-895 remained open during work, but with reduced capacity and 11 foot wide lanes.1

 A separate $48.5 million project commenced on August 18, 2016 to repair the Interstate 895 bridge across the Patapsco River Flats.
 Staged closures through Summer 2019 resulted in two-way traffic on southbound then on northbound as crews replaced the bridge deck and superstructure, and reduced the number of bridge joints.
 Work affected I-895 between Exit 4 (MD 295) and Exit 6 (I-895 Spur).2